 Lower level - Enter from College Ave, a ramp with a mural along the path:

-Futures Family Planning Clinic, Disease Intervention (STD), and Population Health & Outreach, and Public Health Preparedness
+Disease Intervention (STD), Population Health & Outreach, and Public Health Preparedness

 Monroe County Public Health Clinic - Located at 333 E. Miller Drive